Dr Rachael Carrie

 - Location: 9.123 Earth and Environment

-- Research Area: relationships between aquatic systems and society; links between rural livelihoods and natural resource use; environmental monitoring and assessment.
+- Areas of expertise: relationships between aquatic systems and society; links between rural livelihoods and natural resource use; environmental monitoring and assessment.

 I am an interdisciplinary environmental researcher with interests that draw on the natural and social sciences to focus broadly on the relationships between aquatic systems and society.